UniMath/agda-unimath/src/modal-logic/weak-deduction.lagda.md

     is-in-subtype (weak-modal-logic-closure axioms) (a →ₘ ¬ₘ a →ₘ b) inv-deduction-ex-falso a b =
     forward-implication
-      ( deduction-lemma axioms contains-ax-k contains-ax-s a (¬ₘ a →ₘ b)) ( forward-implication
+      ( deduction-theorem axioms contains-ax-k contains-ax-s a (¬ₘ a →ₘ b)) ( forward-implication
-        ( deduction-lemma
+        ( deduction-theorem
           ( theory-add-formula a axioms)
           ( contains-ax-k')
           ( contains-ax-s')